Cinquiom/ovon-flask-webapp/readme.md

 # OVON Webapp

-To set up this project, you need to have the followong libraries:
+To set up this project, you need to have the following libraries:

 `flask flask-sqlalchemy flask-restful flask-uploads flask-login pymysql`